dannybc98/1st-milestone-project-Danny/README.md

 5. After "main" has been selected and saved, the page will automatically refresh.
 6. A live link to the website will then appear at the top of the page.

+Development Code: This code is used during the software development process.
+Developers write, modify, and test this code to build and enhance the functionality of a software application.
+Deployed Code: Deployed code refers to the version of the software that has been released and made available to end-users.
+It is the stable and production-ready version that people can use.

 ## Credit

 ### Code